supreme-gg-gg/block-ml/README.md

 Once you are satisfied with your program, click the "GENERATE" button to generate a Jupyter Notebook.
 Use the "DOWNLOAD" button to download locally.
 After that, we recommend uploading `blockml.ipynb` to Google Colab together with other required data files for training and execution.

+## Contact Us

+You can connect with the project owner, Jet Chiang, either through [LinkedIn](https://www.linkedin.com/in/jet-chiang/) or [email](mailto:jetjiang.ez@gmail.com).
+Please reach out if you would like to contribute or report a bug.
+Your support is greatly appreciated and is essential to furthering our mission!

 ## Developer Resources

 We welcome contribution from everyone.
 However, you must be added as a collaborator of the repo to submit commits so please reach out to the project lead / owner first.